ElektraInitiative/libelektra/src/plugins/crypto/README.md

     cmake -DLIBGCRYPT_INCLUDE_DIR="/opt/local/include/" -DLIBGCRYPT_LIBRARIES="/opt/local/lib/libgcrypt.dylib" -DPLUGINS="crypto;crypto_gcrypt;" /path_to_elektra_src

-For the `crypto_openssl` variant a custom-built OpenSSL library is neccessary as the MacPorts or Homebrew variants do not seem to work.
+For the `crypto_openssl` variant a custom-built OpenSSL library is necessary as the MacPorts or Homebrew variants do not seem to work.
 Download the latest version of the OpenSSL library from the [project homepage](https://www.openssl.org/source/) and compile it.
 Copy the header files and the binary files to a location where all users can access them.